emancid/cyclops/INSTALL.md

 	IMPORTANT: you need to have access to the hostname of nodes/hosts, with dns or /etc/hosts

-	1. check /etc/cyclops/nodes/node.type.cfg.template and rename it to same path with template at end of file.
+	1. check /etc/cyclops/nodes/node.type.cfg.template and rename it to same path without template at end of file.

 	2. check /etc/cyclops/nodes/critical.res.cfg.template and rename it to same path without template at end of the file/